 Exhibit No. Description 1.1 Second Amended and Restated Articles of Incorporation (1) 1.2 First Amended and Restated Bylaws (1) 4.1 Form of Ship Management Agreement between Costamare Shipping Company S.A. and Shanghai Costamare Ship Management Co., Ltd. (2) 4.2 Form of Restrictive Covenant Agreement between Costamare Inc. and Konstantinos Konstantakopoulos (2) 4.3 Form of Stockholders Rights Agreement between Costamare Inc. and American Stock Transfer & Trust Company, LLC (2) 4.4 Form of Trademark License Agreement between Costamare Inc. and Costamare Shipping Company S.A.
-(2) 4.5 Facility Agreement dated July 22, 2008 (the "Facility Agreement") relating to a loan facility of US\$1,000,000,000 comprising (i) a term loan facility of up to US\$700,000,000 and (ii) a revolving credit facility of up to US\$300,000,000 among the lenders and financial institutions set out on Schedule I thereto, Commerzbank AG as successor to Deutsche Schiffsbank Aktiengessellschaft, as joint arranger, agent, swap bank and security agent, Bayerische Hypo-Und Vereinsbank Aktiengessellschaft, as joint arranger, swap bank and account bank, HSH Nordbank AG, as swap bank, and the Company, as borrower (2) 4.6 Form of Restrictive Covenant Agreement between Costamare Inc. and Konstantinos Zacharatos (1) 4.7 Form of Ship Management Agreement between Costamare Shipping Company S.A. and V.Ships Greece Ltd. (1) 4.8 Agreement Relating to Group Management Agreement and Ship-management Agreements between Costamare Shipping Company S.A. and Costamare Inc., dated January 22, 2013 (1) 4.9 Amended and Restated Management Agreement between Costamare Inc. and Costamare Shipping Company S.A., dated March 3, 2015 4.10 Framework Deed dated May 15, 2013 as amended and restated on May 18, 2015, between Sparrow Holdings, L.P., York Capital Management Global Advisors LLC, Costamare Inc. and Costamare Ventures Inc. 4.11 Framework Agreement dated November 2, 2015, by and between Costamare Inc. and Costamare Shipping Company S.A.
-4.12 Services Agreement dated November 2, 2015, by and between the subsidiaries of Costamare Inc. set out in Schedule A thereto and Costamare Shipping Services Ltd. 4.13 Agreement Relating to Framework Agreement and Ship-management Agreements between Costamare Shipping Company S.A. and Costamare Inc., dated November 2, 2015 4.14 Amended and Restated Registration Rights Agreement dated as of November 27, 2015, between Costamare Inc. and the Stockholders named therein 4.15 Addendum dated February 29, 2016 to the Trademark License Agreement dated November 3, 2010, between Costamare Inc. and Costamare Shipping Company S.A.
-8.1 List of Subsidiaries of Costamare Inc.
+(2) 4.5 Facility Agreement dated July 22, 2008 (the "Facility Agreement") relating to a loan facility of \$1,000,000,000 comprising (i) a term loan facility of up to \$700,000,000 and (ii) a revolving credit facility of up to \$300,000,000 among the lenders and financial institutions set out on Schedule I thereto, Commerzbank AG as successor to Deutsche Schiffsbank Aktiengessellschaft, as joint arranger, agent, swap bank and security agent, Bayerische Hypo-Und Vereinsbank Aktiengessellschaft, as joint arranger, swap bank and account bank, HSH Nordbank AG, as swap bank, and the Company, as borrower (2) 4.6 Form of Restrictive Covenant Agreement between Costamare Inc. and Konstantinos Zacharatos (1) 4.7 Form of Ship Management Agreement between Costamare Shipping Company S.A. and V.Ships Greece Ltd. (1) 4.8 Agreement Relating to Group Management Agreement and Ship-management Agreements between Costamare Shipping Company S.A. and Costamare Inc., dated January 22, 2013 (1) 4.9 Amended and Restated Management Agreement between Costamare Inc. and Costamare Shipping Company S.A., dated March 3, 2015 (3) 4.10 Framework Deed dated May 15, 2013 as amended and restated on May 18, 2015, between Sparrow Holdings, L.P., York Capital Management Global Advisors LLC, Costamare Inc. and Costamare Ventures Inc. (3) 4.11 Framework Agreement dated November 2, 2015, by and between Costamare Inc. and Costamare Shipping Company S.A.
+(3) 4.12 Services Agreement dated November 2, 2015, by and between the subsidiaries of Costamare Inc. set out in Schedule A thereto and Costamare Shipping Services Ltd. (3) 4.13 Agreement Relating to Framework Agreement and Ship-management Agreements between Costamare Shipping Company S.A. and Costamare Inc., dated November 2, 2015 (3) 4.14 Amended and Restated Registration Rights Agreement dated as of November 27, 2015, between Costamare Inc. and the Stockholders named therein (3) 4.15 Addendum dated February 29, 2016 to the Trademark License Agreement dated November 3, 2010, between Costamare Inc. and Costamare Shipping Company S.A.
+(3) 4.16 Ninth Supplemental Agreement, dated September 28, 2016, in relation to the Facility Agreement dated 22nd July, 2008 for an amount of (initially) \$1,000,000,000.
+(4)